 During the four-year program, residents attend and assist in the presentation of conferences on selected topics in endocrinology and infertility.
 They also diagnose, admit, care for, and assist in or perform operative laparoscopy and other surgery.
 In the general obstetrics and gynecology clinics, residents are able to provide continuing care and follow-up for women with infertility problems or endocrine disease, receiving direct supervision and consultation from attendings in the Division.

-A two-month rotation in the Division of Reproductive Endocrinology is provided at the third-year level, when residents attend endocrine and infertility clinics each week.
-Here residents follow and manage patients under the direction of the division’s attendings.
-Residents also rotate through Mount Sinai’s in vitro fertilization program in its brand-new state-of-the-art facility.
+A four-week rotation in the Division of Reproductive Endocrinology is provided at the first-year level, when residents attend endocrine and infertility clinics each week.
+Here residents follow and manage patients under the direction of the division's attendings.
+Residents also rotate through Mount Sinai's in vitro fertilization program in its brand-new state-of-the-art facility.

 Opportunities are available during the reproductive endocrinology rotation for residents to attend thyroid and other medical endocrinology clinics and conferences, and to participate in the many research activities of the Division.

 Residents gain experience in gynecologic oncology by rotation through the Gynecologic Oncology service during two two-month blocks, once in their first year, and again in their third year.
 During these times the residents care for patients with gynecologic cancer, under the direct supervision of the gynecologic oncology fellows and attendings.
 In addition, the residents attend the gynecologic oncology clinic.
 This allows them experience in the areas of diagnosis and treatment as well as experience in managing pre and post operative patients and the specialized concerns that come with a cancer diagnosis.
 This is a multidisciplinary experience encompassing palliative care, chemotherapy care, social concerns and medical/surgical management.